President: Thane Chambers

 Tabatha Plesuk (Student Representative)

-Tabatha Plesuk is a first year student at the University of Alberta School of Library and Information Studies.
+Tabatha Plesuk is a second-year student at the University of Alberta School of Library and Information Studies.
 She completed her Bachelor of Science in Nursing at MacEwan University, and she currently works with AHS in a nursing role.
-She is interested combining her undergraduate degree with an MLIS and eventually working in a health sciences library.
+She is interested in combining her undergraduate degree with an MLIS and eventually working in a health sciences library.
 She is excited to learn all that she can from the NAHLA community.

-Pamela Ridley (Student Representative)
+Kayla Reddecliff (Student Representative)